-Develop a programme of virtual or actual jobs and opportunity events to increase awareness of local organisations, training, and employment opportunities.
-Developing the Young Workforce (DYW) have delivered a series of events and workshops specifically for young people.
-Joined up for Business has also offered sector specific recruitment events and jobs fairs to promote opportunities available. short term funded which may Employability and sector-based training will be offered locally A pipeline of opportunities for both young people and their families has been offered locally and is continuously monitored to ensure it is meeting local needs.
+• Developing the Young Workforce (DYW) have delivered a series of events and workshops specifically for young people.
+Joined up for Business has also offered sector specific recruitment events and jobs fairs to promote opportunities available.
+DYW is currently continuing but is short term funded which may impact future delivery.
+Joined up for Business is part of mainstream partnership delivery.
+Employability and sector-based training will be offered locally A pipeline of opportunities for both young people and their families has been offered locally and is continuously monitored to ensure it is meeting local needs.
 The pipeline of opportunities is subject to funding but is always reviewed to ensure best value and fit for local needs